vacuousplanet/pokeswap/readme.md

  - A ROM of Pokemon Emerald
  - A server running a pokeswap-server instance (will post one once this is out of beta)

-There are serveral tutorials available which go over how to dump ROMs from legally purchased physical gba cartridges.
+There are several tutorials available which go over how to dump ROMs from legally purchased physical gba cartridges.

 ## Installation and Setup

 A video going over this will be available soon...